 Tips for reading in a foreign language

 So, what are you waiting for?
-If you’re not reading in the language you’re learning, then start today by applying these tips.
+If you’re not reading in the language you’re learning, start today by applying these tips.

 Two types of reading